-Burger, Christoph; Strohmeier, Dagmar; Spröber, Nina; Bauman, Sheri; Rigby, Ken (2015).
-"How teachers respond to school bullying: An examination of self-reported intervention strategy use, moderator effects, and concurrent use of multiple strategies".
-Teaching and Teacher Education.
-51: 191-202.
+\ Burger, Christoph; Strohmeier, Dagmar; Spröber, Nina; Bauman, Sheri; Rigby, Ken (2015).
+"How teachers respond to school bullying: An examination of self-reported intervention strategy use, moderator effects, and concurrent use

 Caribbean School Inc. is committed to protecting its students, parents/guardians and employees from bullying.
 Bullying will not be tolerated and shall be just cause for disciplinary action.